OctaForge/OF-Engine/README.txt

 OctaForge
 ================

-This is OctaForge developer beta (0.2.9, October 14 2013)
+This is OctaForge developer beta (0.3.0, Nvember 23 2013)

 In sync with Tesseract.